efmorales/CaliberDemo/README.md

 This project includes two main components: `VideoLoop` and `ExerciseDetail`.

 `VideoLoop` is responsible for playing a video from the local assets. `ExerciseDetail` displays the details of an exercise.

+The objective is to show how the landscape view can benefit an appropiate visibility of the selected exercise.

 ## Troubleshooting